wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-sharepoint-online/includes/3-examine-sites-sharepoint-online.md

  -  For larger organizations, these functions may be represented in different organizational departments or business units, such as HR, Finance, Public Relations, Legal, IT, and so on.
  -  For smaller organizations, these functions may also be combined into the role of a few people.

-Consider the following items when creating hub sites:<br>
+Consider the following items when creating hub sites:

  -  Only SharePoint administrators can create a SharePoint hub site.
 Site owners, however, can associate a SharePoint site with a hub site that already exists.
 Sites created by selecting the **Create site** link in the top-right corner of a hub site are automatically associated with that hub site.
  -  It's recommended that organizations use the modern template when selecting a communication site or a team site.
 If a classic team site is used, the hub site navigation will only appear on modern pages, including document libraries, lists, and site contents.
 Hub site settings will only appear on modern pages.